I (Tim Bland, SG CEO) get asked a lot about the name stolen goat, and where it comes from. So here’s some back story…

-When I was younger I was cycling across the South of France, it was a glorious cycling experience that I will never forget, sunny weather, smooth roads, nice wine, you get the picture.
+When I was younger I was cycling across the South of France, it was a glorious cycling experience that I will never forget, nice wine, sunny weather, smooth roads, nice wine, you get the picture.

 One day I passed an angry looking French farmer who was sprinting up a dirt track whilst cursing in his native tongue.